CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 While the CLI has a flat structure, the commands can be conceptually grouped into three functional categories:

-- Configuration Commands
+- Configuration
-- Monitoring Commands
+- Monitoring
-- Configuration Management Commands
+- Configuration Management

-To see the full list of CUE commands, run `cl list-commands`.

 ### Configuration Commands